rootwork/responsive-tables-builder/README.md

 # Features

 * Prepare the data you want to display in structured data files, without having to worry about the necessary HTML code.
-* Semantic and accessibility-focused HTML output, without any need for JavaScript.
+* Generate semantic and accessibility-focused HTML output, without any need for JavaScript.
 * Tables are perfectly readable even if CSS never loads, and progressively enhanced for modern browsers while being fully compatible with old ones.
-* Mobile-first, unlike some responsive solutions out there.
+* Mobile-first tables, unlike some responsive solutions out there.
 * Styling is done through Sass files, with variables that you can easily update to change things like breakpoints, colors, and spacing.
 * Within the table, text can be formatted differently than numbers.
 * CSS can optionally be included directly in the resulting HTML file -- so you can drop it in all together, for instance in hosted solutions or CMSes where you don't have control over the site-wide CSS files.